mikechambers/dcli/src/dcliah/README.md

 Manifest can be downloaded and synced with from [dclim](https://github.com/mikechambers/dcli/tree/main/src/dclim).

 Activity data store can be created and synced seperately using [dclias](https://github.com/mikechambers/dcli/tree/main/src/dclias).

+**NOTE** : Currently, due to a [bug](https://github.com/Bungie-net/api/issues/1386) in the Destiny 2 API, you will only get results for private matches when specifying *all_private*.
+The other options are still included in case the bug is fixed.
+If viewing private match stats is important to you, please leave a comment [here](https://github.com/mikechambers/dcli/issues/10).

 ### Examples